 Niccol said the company will be retraining employees on food safety and wellness next week.

-Do I have a Powell, Ohio Chipotle Food Poisoning Lawsuit?
+Questions About a Powell, Ohio Chipotle Food Poisoning Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.